Ollimus/ExperimentalAPIonMVC/README.md

 4. Type "Update-Database" into Package Manager Console without quotations.
 This will create a local SQL database on the local machine using the code-first method's migrations.
 	4.1.
 There is a known bug that might cause "File not found" or similar error.
 In this case, remove App_Data folder inside the project as well as the project root folder.
 After that re-create the app_data folder and run the command again.
 5. You can now run the program.

+The Ui Tests in the project only test using Chrome due to time constraint.
+It requires an actual website to be ran while in testing so it uses your Iis Express to host the project so it is able to run tests succesfully.
+This means that the Ui tests only work on windows based computers.